- safety net that can affirm agile development techniques.

-- that a specific function performs correctly, is the cumulative impact of changes still acceptable to the business users?"
+- User Acceptance Testing - "While TDD (in collaboration with business users) should ensure that a specific function performs correctly, is the cumulative impact of changes still acceptable to the business users?"

 However, in today's environment it is unacceptable to think of these testing stages as discrete serial activities.
 Often, they will need to be run in parallel as we get a new ‘code drop'.
 As the size of the project team increases (along with testing effort), it is no longer acceptable for the tests to be considered "self-documenting".
 Whenever the number of participants increases, the project's risks become exposed to its members' different interpretations of the requirements - the definition of what constitutes "success" can be misconstrued.